tigera-solutions/terraform-blueprints/README.md

-# terraform-azure-aks-blueprints
+# terraform-blueprints

-Collection of Azure AKS Reference Architectures in Terraform
+Collection of Reference Architectures in Terraform